Sign up to get free evidence-based articles, exclusive discounts, and insights from industry-leaders.

 PT, PhD, NCS, C/NDT, CSRS, CEEAA

 J.J.
 Mowder-Tinney received her BS in psychology from the University of Colorado Boulder and her MS in physical therapy from the University of Miami in Florida.
 She completed her doctorate in physical therapy at Nova Southeastern University.
-She has almost 25 years of experience in a multitude of clinical settings, and the majority of her experience has been with people with neuromuscular deficits.
+She has almost 30 years of experience in a multitude of clinical settings, and the majority of her experience has been with people with neuromuscular deficits.
 She is certified as a clinical specialist in neurologic physical therapy by the American Board of Physical Therapy Specialties (ABPTS).
 Dr. Mowder-Tinney has extensive training and is certified in neurodevelopmental treatment (NDT).
 She received her Certified Stroke Rehabilitation Specialist (CSRS) certification from the American Stroke Association and her Certified Exercise Expert in Aging Adults (CEEAA) certification from the Academy of Geriatric Physical Therapy.
-She was the recipient of the 2017 Excellence in Education Award from the Academy of Neurologic Physical Therapy.
-She is currently a professor at Nazareth College in the physical therapy department.
+She was the recipient of the 2017 Excellence in Education Award from the Academy of Neurologic Physical Therapy and in 2021 received the Marilyn Moffat Distinguished Service Award from the New York Physical Therapy Association.
+She is currently a professor at South College in the physical therapy department and teaches the neuromuscular practice and aging adult courses.
 She teaches the neuromuscular series that incorporates the on-site pro bono clinic.
-In addition, she teaches an advanced neuromuscular elective.
-She has conducted nationwide seminars on the treatment of aging adults and patients with neurological deficits, spinal cord injuries, balance challenges, and Parkinson's disease.
-More info about J.J.
-Connect with J.J. on LinkedIn
+She has conducted nationwide seminars on the treatment of aging adults and patients with neurological deficits, spinal cord injuries, and balance challenges.

 PT, MS, HCS-O